scality/Zenko-RFCs/docs/design/object-lock.md

 When a PUT Object request is received, the lock configuration is evaluated and the lock expiration date and time is calculated and set as `retain-until-date` property on the object's metadata.
-Lock configuration on a PUT object request is evaluated the following order
+Lock configuration on a PUT object request is evaluated in the following order:

-1. Bucket's configuration for retention mode/period
+1. Object's configuration in the PUT Object for retention mode/period

-2. Object's configuration in the PUT Object for retention mode/period
+2. Bucket's configuration for retention mode/period

 The object's settings override the bucket's settings when calculating the `retain-until-date` date and time to be stored on the object's metadata.

-The lock configuration on an object version can also be changed using `PutObjectRetention` api request, when the object has no prior retention mode set or if the object has `GOVERNANCE` mode set and the user has appropriate permission to make the request.
-When applying `PutObjectRetention` configuration on an object that already has a `retain-until-date` set, the newer configuration can only be greater than or equal to the current `retain-until-date`, it cannot be shortened.
+The lock configuration on an object version can also be changed using `PutObjectRetention` api request if the user has appropriate permission to make the request, in either of the following cases:

+- when the object has no prior retention mode set or if a previous retention policy has already expired

+- when the request extends the retention period later than the existing retention deadline

+- if the object has `GOVERNANCE` mode set and the request includes the `x-amz-bypass-governance-retention:true` header

 Note: Delete markers do not have any object lock protection